Larimer Square, Denver

 7. The Source

-This epicurean food hall has been a Denver landmark since it opened over 10 years ago.
+This epicurean food hall has been a Denver landmark since it opened over a decade ago.
 There’s a dream team of vendors, and the food and drink are top-notch.
-To cite highlights would be misleading; that said, an order of brisket nachos at Smok and a croissant churro with dulce de leche from Reunion Bread Co. are among the absolute musts.
+It’s hard to pick just one favorite spot to eat here.
+That said, an order of brisket nachos at Smok and a croissant churro with dulce de leche from Reunion Bread Co. are among the absolute musts.

 Advertising